 The Stack and the Heap

 In many programming languages, we don’t have to think about the stack and the heap very often.
 But in a systems programming language like Rust, whether a value is on the stack or the heap has more of an effect on how the language behaves and why we have to make certain decisions.
-We’re going to be describing parts of ownership in relation to the stack and the heap, sobut here is a brief explanation.
+We’ll describe parts of ownership in relation to the stack and the heap later in this chapter, so here is a brief explanation in preparation.

 Both the stack and the heap are parts of memory that is available to your code to use at runtime, but they are structured in different ways.
 The stack stores values in the order it gets them and removes the values in the opposite order.
 This is referred to as last in, first out.
 Think of a stack of plates: when you add more plates, you put them on top of the pile, and when you need a plate, you take one off the top.
 Adding or removing plates from the middle or bottom wouldn’t work as well!
-Adding data is called pushing onto the stack and removing data is called popping off the stack.
+Adding data is called pushing onto the stack, and removing data is called popping off the stack.

-The stack is fast because of the way it accesses the data: it never has to look around for a place to put new data or a place to get data from; that place is always the top.
+The stack is fast because of the way it accesses the data: it never has to search for a place to put new data or a place to get data from because that place is always the top.
 Another property that makes the stack fast is that all data on the stack must take up a known, fixed size.

-For data with a size unknown to us at compile time, or a size that might change, we can store data on the heap instead.
+For data with a size unknown to us at compile time or a size that might change, we can store data on the heap instead.
 The heap is less organized: when we put data on the heap, we ask for some amount of space.
 The operating system finds an empty spot somewhere in the heap that is big enough, marks it as being in use, and returns to us a pointer to that location.
-This process is called allocating on the heap, and sometimes we just say “allocating” for short.
+This process is called allocating on the heap, and sometimes we abbreviate the phrase as just “allocating.”
 Pushing values onto the stack is not considered allocating.
-Since the pointer is a known, fixed size, we can store the pointer on the stack, but when we want the actual data, we have to follow the pointer.
+Because the pointer is a known, fixed size, we can store the pointer on the stack, but when we want the actual data, we have to follow the pointer.

 Think of being seated at a restaurant.
-When you enter, you say how many people are in your group, and the staff finds an empty table that would fit everyone and leads you there.
-If someone in your group comes late, they can ask where you have been seated to find you.
+When you enter, you state the number of people in your group, and the staff finds an empty table that fits everyone and leads you there.
+If someone in your group comes late, they can ask where you’ve been seated to find you.

-Accessing data in the heap is slower because we have to follow a pointer to get there.
+Accessing data in the heap is slower than accessing data on the stack because we have to follow a pointer to get there.
 Contemporary processors are faster if they jump around less in memory.
 Continuing the analogy, consider a server at a restaurant taking orders from many tables.
-It's most efficient to get all of the orders at one table before moving on to the next table.
-Taking an order from table A, then an order from table B, then one from A again, then one from B again would be much slower.
-By the same token, a processor can do its job better if it works on data that's close to other data (as it is on the stack), rather than farther away (as it can be on the heap).
+It’s most efficient to get all the orders at one table before moving on to the next table.
+Taking an order from table A, then an order from table B, then one from A again, and then one from B again would be a much slower process.
+By the same token, a processor can do its job better if it works on data that’s close to other data (as it is on the stack) rather than farther away (as it can be on the heap).
 Allocating a large amount of space on the heap can also take time.